olivierbenard/olivierbenard/README.md

 ## In a few words

-- As the name suggests, I am from Nice (France).
+- As the name suggests, I am from Nice, France.
 I am living in Germany since 2020 :palm_tree:
 - I have run several marathons, wrote few fictions and non-fictions books and regularly feed my technical blog :books:
 - I enjoy giving conferences and share findings with my peers :mortar_board:
-- As a kid I wanted to be a Psychologist.
-Didn't ended-up so but at least my girlfriend is :grimacing:

 ## I am currently working on